italosvieira/poker/README.md

 memorization of previous hands.
 Just a "dumb" create poker hand endpoint.

 /poker/evaluate = Logic here is to evaluate each hand and give the hand a rank.
 The input validation is just valid array of valid objects with valid card ranks and suits.
 One extra validation is no repeated cards.
+If there is a tie the hands will have the same rank.

 All tests in test folder.
 Trying to add one file for each type of hand comparing with each other type of hand.